crucialfelix/django-ajax-selects/README.md

 # with a decorator syntax and have them auto-discovered at initialization time.
 # Auto-discovery will look for custom lookup channels defined
 # in a "lookups.py" module in your app(s).
 This can be useful if you
 # have a large number of apps with ajax lookups.
-Auto-discovery can be used
+Decorator-registered lookups
-# alongside AJAX_LOOKUP_CHANNELS in settings.py, as long as you do not
+# can be used # alongside AJAX_LOOKUP_CHANNELS in settings.py, as long as you do not
 # use the same lookup channel label more than once.

 In your example/lookups.py: